9beach/analyze-sgf/README.en-US.md

 If `analyzeTurns` is specified, only the variations of specified moves are saved.
 The analysis results are not summarized on a terminal.
-If `analyzeTurns` is not specified, all the variations of the moves with a win rate drop greater than `minWinrateLossForVariations` are saved, and the analysis results are summarized on a terminal.
+If `analyzeTurns` is not specified, all the variations of the moves with a win rate drop greater than `minWinrateDropForVariations` are saved, and the analysis results are summarized on a terminal.

 Komi is automatically set using the information in the SGF file even if the